It’s pretty simple…

 So what can we do to super Charge Your Immunity?

-If you are stressed out, unfit, not getting enough sleep, run down and/or consuming a nutritionally poor diet, you are likely not giving your body much of a fighting chance to combat unwanted pathogens that may be floating around.
+According to yogitrition, if you are stressed out, unfit, not getting enough sleep, run down and/or consuming a nutritionally poor diet, you are likely not giving your body much of a fighting chance to combat unwanted pathogens that may be floating around.
 It is important to give your immune system a head start by incorporating these healthy habits into your diet and lifestyle:

 Reduce stress: Stress steals energy and nutrients from your health, reducing your immune system function leaving you susceptible to getting sick.
 Be sure to incorporate regular time-out, meditation, spending time in nature such as walking outdoors or exercising with with pets and family.